Harmelodic/harmelodic.github.io/docs/blog/software-engineering/slis-slos-and-slas.md

 > 475 of 480 performant periods, during the hours of 09:00 and 17:00 UTC, weekdays.
 > When this SLO is not met, the service provider will be required to refund 1 month's subscription cost of the offered
 > service.

+## Advanced

+### Error Budgets

+Error budgets as a concept is effectively "how much of a budget do I have to cause errors" or... "how much can we break things, and everything still OK according to our SLI/SLO/SLAs".

+Error budgets can appear in SLIs and SLOs - and so cannot be tied specifically to any _one_ of these concepts.

+**In an SLI**, an error budget can appear when our SLI measures a subset of a dataset.
+For example, if we measure latency by using the 99th percentile of response latencies over a single minute, we've effectively created an error budget to allow 1% of response latencies in a single minute to take any amount of time (up to infinity).
+Not all SLIs will have error budgets though, since it all depends on how you define your SLI.

+**In an SLO**, an error budget appears as soon as we set our objective.
+For example, if we target 99.9% availability, we've effectively created a 0.1% error budget for ourselves.
+Another example, if we target 99.999% availability but only between the hours 09:00 and 10:00, then we have two error
+budgets: One of 0.001% unavailability between the hours 09:00 to 10:00 (3.6 seconds), and one of 100% unavailability outside of those hours (assuming no other SLOs are set).

+We can even set **an SLO for our SLOs** and create error budgets there, where we might have:

+- An SLI: Availability: Measured by the percentage of well-formed requests that succeed, evaluated every minute.
+- An SLO: 99.9% at all times.
+- An SLO for our SLO: Meeting our Availability SLO 99% of the year.

+This effectively means we can breach our SLO 1% of time (per year) which creates an additional error budget.

+As you can see, this can get quite complicated, but if you end up defining SLIs and SLOs that contain error budgets, it's a good idea to _use those error budgets_.
+This is because sometimes it is much easier to perform a dangerous canary deployment that could break or incur a short period of downtime to do maintenance than it is to do all the work to achieve 100% operational or performance targets.
+Essentially: Be practical, and use your error budgets to make your life easier.

 ## Further reading